-Mani Garg, Megha Vimal Gupta and Prashant Sharma (2026).
+Mani Garg, Megha Vimal & Prashant Sharma (2026).
 Financial Inclusion with the help of Agentic AI and its Effect on Digital Banking and Microfinance.
-International Journal of Multidisciplinary Research & Reviews, 5(1), 66 - 76. unrecorded, and geographical coverage.
+International Journal of Multidisciplinary Research & Reviews, 5(1), 66 - 76. in education or entrepreneurship.
+Nevertheless, the conventional banking systems in most cases cannot access low-income and rural groups of people because of high cost of transaction, unrecorded, and geographical coverage.
 Financial access has been greatly increased through the establishment of digital financial services like mobile banking, digital wallets, and branchless banking which are now prevalent in the developing economies.
 Jack and Suri (2014) show that the mobile money platforms have enhanced household resilience and consumption smoothing in situations with low-income.
 Likewise, Gabor and Brooks (2017) do believe that digital finance transforms the idea of financial inclusion by integrating financial services into daily digital appliances.
 One of the notable developments is that despite all these improvements, much of the digital solutions are still dependent on simple automation and do not have advanced decision-making systems that can be used to provide personalized and scalable inclusion. ➤ Fintech Artificial Intelligence Artificial intelligence has been playing an important role in the contemporary financial systems, especially credit rating, fraud detection, customer service automation, and portfolio management.
 Financial institutions can use machine learning algorithms to handle high amounts of both structured and unstructured data in order to create predictive insights (Fuster et al., 2019).
 In credit markets, AI-based models have proven to be better predictors than the conventional statistical ones, particularly when using alternative data sources (Berg et al., 2020).
 Nevertheless, the majority of AI implementations in finance are task-oriented and rely on goals set by humans and human control.
 Such systems do not have the autonomy of adjusting to dynamic environments, which is restrictive to help serve financially excluded groups whose data profile is incomplete or non-traditional.
-Furthermore, explainability, bias, and regulatory compliance remain to be the main issues that impede the extensive use of AI-based financial decision-making (Barocas, Hardt, and Narayanan, 2019). ➤ Agentic Artificial Intelligence and Autonomous Decision-Making In contrast, agentic AI is the next stage in the development of standard AI systems based on autonomy, goal-directed action, and coping with learning.
+Furthermore, explainability, bias, and regulatory compliance remain to be the main issues that impede the extensive use of AI-based financial decision-making (Baracas, Hardt, and Narayanan, 2019). ➤ Agentic Artificial Intelligence and Autonomous Decision-Making In contrast, agentic AI is the next stage in the development of standard AI systems based on autonomy, goal-directed action, and coping with learning.
 Based on work in autonomous agents and cognitive systems, agentic AI is aimed at acting on its surroundings, considering other possible courses of action, and performing a decision-making process with the goal of achieving specified goals with the minimum amount of human supervision (Wooldridge, 2009).
 Financially, the AI agentic can dynamically handle complex tasks, including the credit risk assessment, dealing with customers, and preventing fraud.
 According to Brynjolfsson and McAfee (2017), smart autonomous systems introduce a considerable productivity boost as they help to decrease the cognitive burden on humans and can optimize their results on a case-by case basis.
 According to the recent research, agentic AI systems can enhance financial access through continuous user behavior-based learning and constant changes in risk measurements and context-specific financial advice (Shrestha, Ben-Menahem, and von Krogh, 2019).
-However, it is also noted in the literature that agentic AI brings ethical and governance issues, such as accountability, transparency, and probably exclusionary effects in the event that biased data or goals are instilled into autonomous
+However, it is also noted in the literature that agentic AI brings ethical and governance issues, such as accountability, transparency, and